vassdeniss/vassdeniss/README.md

 In my free time I love to play a lot of games, program on some small projects and I love solving rubik cubes.
 Favourite color and food are orange and french fries respectively!
 I also like green and red.
 My birthdate is 6th of Octomber.

 ## 🌱 Currently studying...
-I am currently studying ASP.NET with the Razor Framework as part of the school program.
+I am currently studying Structured Query Language using mySQL.

 In the past months I've used and been learning languages like:
 * C#